redding/a-lint-runner/README.md

 [DEBUG]   rubocop app/file1.rb
 ```

-This runs a git command to determine which files have been updated (relative to `HEAD` by default) and only runs those tests.
+This runs a git command to determine which files have been updated (relative to `HEAD` by default) and only run the linters on those files.

 You can specify a custom git ref to use instead:

 ```
 $ runlints -d -c -r master
 [DEBUG] CLI init and parse...
-(6.933 ms) [DEBUG] Lookup changed test files...
+(6.933 ms) [DEBUG] Lookup changed source files...
 (162.297 ms) [DEBUG]   `git diff --no-ext-diff --name-only master -- . && git ls-files --others --exclude-standard -- .` [DEBUG] 2 Source files:
 [DEBUG]   app/file2.js